 • Find your personal healthy eating style

 How can I see the RDN at the health center?

 Please make an appointment with a primary care clinician who can refer you to the RDN.
 Your nutrition is part of your overall health, but even if your clinician does not identify a nutrition challenge, you can feel free to bring it up and ask for the referral.
 It will not be necessary to share with your clinician what you want to discuss with the RDN.

 Are there any other ways to get a referral to see the RDN?

-The counselors at the Engemann Student Counseling Center and the Office of Wellness and Health Promotion are also able to refer students to the RDN.
+The counselors at USC Student Health are also able to refer students to the RDN.

 How do I make an appointment to see the RDN?

 The referral form will have the phone number to call.
 We’re not able to make appointments online at this time.

 What should I expect at my initial visit with the RDN?

 You can expect a conversation about your current eating habits and how food fits into your life.
 Nutrition knowledge is easy to learn, but actually eating well on a busy day or if you are not feeling well can be a challenge.
 The RDN will need some background to help you with a plan to make healthy eating feel natural.

 How can I best prepare for my initial visit with the RDN?

 Give some thought to this question, “What would you like to accomplish from meeting with the RDN?”
 This is especially important if you have something in mind in addition to the reason your clinician is referring you.

 What should I bring with me for my initial visit with the RDN?

 Food journal: If you feel comfortable with sharing the details of how you are eating now, a 3-5 day food journal can be a great tool in helping get us started.
 Here is a link to a food journal you can use.